vipin8797/delta-student-practice/README.md

 # delta-student-practice
-This is the Respsitory to  practice and learn Git&amp;Github.
+This is the Respsitory to  practice and learn Git&amp;Github..